Trips

 Full Day Blocks

 A Full Day block can span multiple consecutive days — perfect for safaris, cruises, or multi-day treks.
 When you add a Full Day block that covers several days, you’ll see a preview of which days are affected, and an option to automatically create a day group.
+If any of the affected days already contains blocks, a confirmation dialog asks you to confirm the replacement before overwriting — preventing accidental data loss.

 Grouping Days